nerc-project/nerc-docs/docs/openstack/persistent-storage/attach-the-volume-to-an-instance.md

 This will be something like `/dev/vdb` but it can vary depending on the state of your instance, and whether you have attached volumes before.

-Make note of the device name of your volume.

 ---